MicrosoftDocs/powerquery-docs/powerquery-docs/query-folding-basics.md

 ## Partial Query folding

-Taking the query created in the previous section for **Full Query folding** as your starting point, your new goal is to filter that table to only analyze the rowos for dates that fall in a the weekdays Friday, Saturday, or Sunday.
+Taking the query created in the previous section for **Full Query folding** as your starting point, your new goal is to filter that table to only analyze the rows for dates that fall in the weekdays Friday, Saturday, or Sunday.

 To do this, first select the **OrderDate** column.
-In the **Add Column** menu from ribbon, select the *Date* option found in the the *From Date & Time* group which will display a new menu.
+In the **Add Column** menu from ribbon, select the *Date* option found in the *From Date & Time* group, which will display a new menu.
 From this new submenu, select the option that reads *Day*, and this will display a new submenu where you can select the *Name of Day* option.

 ![Option to add a new column for the Name of the Day](images/me-query-folding-basics-weekday-name.png)

 After clicking this button, a new column called **Day name** will appear in your table with the name of the Weekday.
-You can now filter the table using this **Day name** column to only keep the rows with the values Friday, Saturday or Sunday.
+You can now filter the table using this **Day name** column to only keep the rows with the values Friday, Saturday, or Sunday.

 ![Filtering the summarized table using the name of the Day](images/me-query-folding-basics-filter-weekday-name.png)